The Brain Injury Association of America has announced Brain Injury Awareness Day as Wednesday, March 4, 2020 at our Nation’s Capitol in Washington DC.

 2. Send them a letter requesting they join the Congressional Brain Injury Task Force.
 Use this letter as a template (change out the RED highlighted areas).
 CLICK HERE FOR PDF

 3. Include this form for them to join the Task Force.
 CLICK HERE FOR PDF.

 4. Schedule a meeting with them while you’re in DC (if you’re attending).

 Please contact Amy Colberg, Director of Government Affairs, at firstname.lastname@example.org if you would like assistance with scheduling meetings with your elected officials during Brain Injury Awareness Day on Capitol Hill.

-This year will be my fourth time attending BIA Day, and I wanted to offer my fellow survivors who are planning to attend some tips on planning out your day!
+This year will be my sixth time attending BIA Day, and I wanted to offer my fellow survivors who are planning to attend some tips on planning out your day!

 Map Your Route

 Whether you’re arriving by Metro, Taxi, or car, it is important to do your research and know where you’re going.
 Make note of which building you need to be at, and program the addresses into your GPS using the “walk” option, or print out maps and highlight your path.
 NOTE: You will need to go through security screening to enter any of the buildings at the Capitol.
 You can not bring in food or beverages, and your bags will be scanned and/or checked by hand.
 Please be prepared, and feel free to tell security you have a brain injury and may need some assistance from them.

 Plan Your Schedule In Advance